Glen A. Larson: Criticism

 Despite his success, much criticism has been aimed at Larson for his perceived general lack of originality as many of his television series are seen as small screen "knock-offs" of feature films.
 Harlan Ellison once referred to him as "Glen Larceny" for the similarities between Larson's shows and cinema blockbusters.

 In his autobiography, The Garner Files, James Garner claimed that Larson stole a number of plots of The Rockford Files (which Garner's production company co-produced), then used them for his own shows, simply changing the dialogue minimally and using different character names.
 Garner's group complained to the Writer's Guild; Larson was fined, and an episode of Larson's series Switch, "Death by Resurrection", had the writing credits revised to give sole credit to the writers of the Rockford Files episode "This Case Is Closed", as it was the basis of the Switch episode.
 Nevertheless, Garner felt that the fine had taught Larson nothing when he persisted, including copying the theme music from The Rockford Files for one of his shows.
 Garner stated that when Larson subsequently showed up on the Rockford set, he put his arm around Garner and said: "I hope there are no hard feelings, Jim."
 After Larson ignored a warning by Garner to take his arm off him, Garner claimed to have punched Larson so hard that Larson "flew across the curb, into a motor home, and out the other side."
+According to movie and TV expert Thomas "Duke" Miller, during the time it was decided that Garner would be working on a series of two-hour Rockford TV movies, an interviewer asked if Larson would be involved in the production process, Garner replied, "Only if we need a dead body."